TejasMangalvedhekar/Lecture-Lens/README.md

 # Lecture-Lens
-Multi-Lingual Audio Transcriber and Text Transcript to Speech
+Multi-Lingual Audio Transcriber and Summarizer and Text Transcript to Speech gTTS